edbrsk/d3-stencil/docs/dev/dev-intro.md

 title: Developing D3-Stencil
 ---

-I would like to make contributing to this project as easy and transparent as possible.
+The intention is to make contributions to this project as easy and as transparent as possible.

 ## Getting Started